runtimeverification/pl-tutorial/1_k/4_imp++/lesson_8/imp.md

 modify your rules when you make structural changes in your language configuration.

-Below we list the semantics of the old IMP constructs, referring the reader to the **K** semantics of IMP for their meaning.
-Like we tagged the addition and the division rules above in the syntax, we also tag the lookup and the assignment rules below (as members of the groups `lookup` and `assignment`), because we want to refer to them when we generate the language model (with the `kompile` tool), basically to allow them to generate (possibly non-deterministic) transitions.
-Indeed, these two rules, unlike the other rules corresponding to old IMP constructs, can yield non-deterministic behaviors when more threads are executed concurrently.
-In terms of rewriting, these two rules can "compete" with each other on some program configurations, in the sense that they can both match at the same time and different behaviors may be obtained depending upon which of them is chosen first.

 ```k
   syntax KResult ::= Int | Bool
 ```